<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 #6: Do you provide different service levels and service customization?

-#8: How do you integrate delivery services?
-What does the process look like?
+#8: How do you integrate your delivery services with my business?

-#9: What kind of tools do you use to manage delivery?
-Do you use delivery software?
+#9: What software do you use to manage deliveries?

-#10: Can you integrate your tech stacks with other software?
-Do you provide support?
+#10: Can your tech stacks integrate with my software?

 #12: Do you provide automated delivery scheduling and rescheduling?

-#13: Do you provide notifications and SMS alerts?
+#13: Do you provide notifications and alerts?
 Can they be customized?

 #14: Do you provide white-labeling?

-#15: How do service users communicate with your staff?
-Do you have a dedicated channel?
+#15: How will my team communicate with your staff?

-#17: Do you pick up per order?
-Or can you do delivery batching?
+#17: Do you pick up per order or do you do delivery batching?

-#18: What customers use your services?
+#18: What businesses use your services?
 What do they say about you?

-#19: What’s your track record in terms of on-time delivery and success rates?
+#19: What’s your track record for on-time delivery and success rates?

 #20: What is the first step I need to take to get started?